Ada-Developers-Academy/C3Projects--SinatraSite/README.md

   - Add a background color to your repeating page headers and footers.
   - Style your headings (`<h1>`, `<h2>`, etc.) so they are visually distinct.
   - don't use `<br>` tags to separate content; apply `margin` and `padding` where appropriate to space out content.

+## Wave 3: DRY up your markup by utilizing layouts and ERB
+_The PR for this wave is due by 10pm on Sunday, June 7th._

+The requirements for this wave are:
+- Extract the common elements of your html pages into a _layout_.
+- Change your Sinatra app to serve ERB _views_ instead of static html.
+- Extract your repeating `<header>` and `<footer>` code into a _partial_.
+- Use ERB to include your _partial_ in your _layout_.
+- Add and style a new page to your website using a Sinatra route and ERB view (content your choice).
+- Include a copyright/copyleft statement in your website footer.
+Utilize Ruby/ERB to ensure the year of the notice will always be current.